 1. Predictive Segmentation & Smart Targeting

-Rather than grouping subscribers by static attributes like age or signup source, AI clusters segments by behavior and intent.
+Instead of grouping subscribers only by static attributes like age or signup source, AI can cluster and score audiences by behavior and intent.

 Models can score subscribers on things like conversion likelihood, predicted lifetime value, churn risk, or content preferences, so you create segments such as "likely to purchase in the next 14 days" or "at-risk unsubscribers."